[Part 2 in a series, “Ask the Right Questions to Get the Right Remodeler - Here's What to Say”]

 TIME IN BUSINESS - Ask these questions:

-2: “Is your license in the company name or a person’s name?”
+2: “Is your license in the company's name, or in a person’s name?”

 TYPES OF EMPLOYEES - Ask these questions: